jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 even better when remote and helps solve some of the difficulties of working remotely.

-Remote pair programming helps fight the feeing of loneliness and isolation that some remote workers feel.
+Remote pair programming helps fight the feeling of loneliness and isolation that some remote workers feel.
 Remote pairing forces intense interaction between two people.
 It also helps keep the two people focused on the work.
 It is easy for a single person to get distracted